 Day 1 - In the morning

 First, you get a quick introduction on how to mount and ride a camel.
 After that, we depart Rum village and ride into the desert and head to Wadi Um Ishrin.
 We ride through this beautiful canyon and continue to the nearby Al-Hasany red dune.
 This dune is the highest one in Wadi Rum.
 We take a break from the camel riding, and you can stretch your legs by climbing the dune and enjoy running down.
 Then we mount our camels again to ride to the big rock wall called Anfishiyyeh.
 There we make a stop to see the inscriptions and drawings made by the Thamudics and Nabateans.

 Day 1 - Lunchtime

-We drive further into the desert to a quiet and picturesque place where we take our lunch break.
-Your guide prepares a Bedouin lunch for you on the spot.
+We ride further into the desert to a quiet and picturesque place where we take our lunch break.
+Your guide has packed lunches with him.
 After lunch, there is time to take a rest or walk around to explore the area on your own.

 Because of the days being short during wintertime, we continue the tour right after lunch.
 Likewise, during summertime, we take an extended break to wait for the heat of the day to go.